 ANTHEMS: NEW ZEALAND’S ICONIC HITS

-Anthems is a landmark documentary series telling the stories of New Zealand’s iconic songs.
-Our most influential musicians and industry professionals share their behind-the-scenes take on the art of making music in Aotearoa, providing the audience with unprecedented access to our most beloved songwriters and celebrating the vibrant stories behind the Kiwi hits they have created.
+Anthems: New Zealand’s Iconic Hits tells the stories of many of New Zealand’s iconic songs, with influential musicians and industry professionals sharing their behind-the-scenes take on the art of making music in Aotearoa.
+The six-part series provides unprecedented access to our beloved songwriters, celebrating the vibrant stories behind the Kiwi hits they have created.

 The music industry has been massively transformed by the advent of the internet and Anthems is the first series to look back on the whole of New Zealand popular music with the fresh eyes and perspectives of this modern music world.
 Moving between past and present, the series will reveal the collective experience of our music, not only investigating what we listen to and how we listen to it but our very sense of what music is and can be.

 Featuring Lorde, Bic Runga, Split Enz, Dave Dobbyn, Anika Moa, Shihad, SIX60 and many more.